r/calculus Subreddit Stats and Best Posting Times

 r/calculus Posting Patterns Analysis

-Based on an analysis of 50 top posts from the past week, Sunday is the most active day with 12 posts reaching the top, while Thursday sees the least activity with 2 posts.
-Weekend activity tends to outpace weekdays, suggesting a more leisure-oriented community.
+Based on an analysis of 45 top posts from the past week, Monday is the most active day with 9 posts reaching the top, while Wednesday sees the least activity with 4 posts.
+Activity is fairly evenly distributed between weekdays and weekends.

 r/calculus Growth Analysis